 - Ashtead, based in the U.K., is the #2 tool rental equipment company in North America and has been a position in our portfolio since inception.
 Early in the pandemic, there was a concern that demand would collapse, and the stock price dropped 53% in less than one month.
 We did not know exactly how far demand would fall, but we knew the business would benefit from countercyclical cashflows.
 Because of Ashtead's scale as the #2 player, the company has negotiating leverage with suppliers.
-As a result, they can cut their new equipment orders with just 45-60 days' notice.
+As a result, they can cut their new equipment orders with just 45-60 days notice.
 We saw the company cut capex by about 80% in the financial crisis, and we knew Ashtead could once again pull the same lever in an abrupt slowdown.
 This is exactly what happened.
-Even though EPS is expected to decline 11% in 2020, free cash flow is expected to increase 72% to a record £1.1 billion.
+Even though EPS is expected to decline 11% in 2020, free cash flow is expected to increase 72%, to a record £1.1 billion.
 The stock initially sold off like other industrial cyclicals before the market realized Ashtead's resiliency.
 From the bottom, the stock gained 210%, and it ended up 49% on the year.
 We were confident the company could survive a downturn, and now we once again should get the rewards from the company thriving in a rebound.
-Ashtead is a secular winner, benefitting from scale and technology advantages that allow it to consistently take share from the mom-and-pop businesses that still control most of the market. - Whirlpool is the leading global producer of home appliances with a presence in about 100 million homes.
-When COVID hit, the market treated Whirlpool as a cyclical business and pushed the stock down 39% from the beginning of the year through the bottom in March.
-However, Whirlpool's cyclicality is limited by the fact that most of its revenues come from non-discretionary appliance replacement.
-2008 and 2009 presented the worst conditions we could imagine for a housing-related business, and yet Whirlpool managed through that unprecedented collapse in the housing market with only a 12% decline in revenues.
-Furthermore, Whirlpool has spent the last decade taking significant costs out of its business, meaning trough margins should be materially higher than they were in the financial crisis.
-Back in March, it was hard to know what shape the pandemic would take. but we estimated that, if it were as bad as the housing crisis, Whirlpool would generate around \$8 in EPS in 2020.
-We were surprised to see the stock trade as low as 8x this downside-case EPS in March, as it meant the stock was extraordinarily cheap even if we had another housing collapse.
-Of course, we know now that the pandemic did not produce a housing collapse; it produced a housing boom.
-Rather than fall, Whirlpool's EPS will grow about 10% this year to around \$18 per share (\$10 more than our downside case).
-While the stock was up 107% from the bottom and 26% for the year, it continues to be cheap at only 9x 2021 EPS. - Element is a leading global commercial vehicle fleet management business.
+Ashtead is a secular winner, benefitting from scale and technology advantages that allow it to consistently take share from the mom-and-pop businesses that still control most of the market. - Element is a leading global commercial vehicle fleet management business.
 The company manages mission-critical cars, vans, and trucks for a diverse set of customers, including Amazon, whose businesses are heavily dependent on their fleets.
 While Element provides many services for its customers-purchasing, repair, and fuel to name a few-it does not bear any residual risk for the vehicles it leases to them.
 This means that even a sharp downturn is unlikely to impair the business.
 In the financial crisis, credit losses peaked at around 10bps.
 The company's relationships are sticky and revenues are recurring.
 Suffice it to say, we were surprised to see the stock down 41% in the early part of the year, and we took advantage of the dislocation to make our investment on April 7.
-With fewer corporate vans on the road, service revenues fell 8% year-over-year in the second quarter, but by the third quarter service revenue was already rebounding and was +2% compared to the prior year.
+With fewer corporate vans on the road, service revenue fell 8% year-over-year in the second quarter, but by the third quarter service revenue was already rebounding and was +2% compared to the prior year.
 For all of 2020, EPS fell only 2%, a commendable result although far less than original expectations for 20% EPS growth.
 While the stock has more than doubled off the bottom, we are still in the middle innings of a shift to outsourced vehicle management that we think will drive double-digit earnings growth for years to come.

 The examples above illustrate how owning resilient businesses, supported by detailed fundamental analysis, can make it easier to maintain our conviction even in a panic-driven market.
+A list of all of our recommendations is available upon request.